May 2024

 “there are two strains of *nft art* emerging - one is an extension of postinternet as the production of unique images using the legder as means of distribution.
 The other strain is creating experiments with the material (code) and structure of the chain itself.
 Image vs Process” - @brachlandberlin

-Constant grew from a few ideas; one was a return to the topic of symmetry, explored in Token Hash among others, and the idea for a new mechanic of using wallet address as seeds for a generative artwork.
+Constant grew from a few ideas; one was a return to the topic of symmetry, explored in Token Hash among others, and another the idea for a new mechanic of using wallet address as seeds for a generative artwork.

 My first explorations stemmed from Natural Static, mirroring random pixels to reveal the inherent lack of randomness in their distribution.

 Throughout my practice, the visual content of a work has not been my primary interest.
-What excites me more is the creation of a protocol that enables connection, or shapes experience.
+What excites me more is the creation of a protocol that enables connection, or shapes an experience.

 My favourite works from the NFT canon are not those that make pretty pictures with code; they are those that use the affordances of the blockchain to create propositions with pleasing tension; Stevie P’s Money Making Opportunity, or Rhea Myers Proof of Existence come to mind.